-Species information can be captured in MS Access or Excel format, or on the Word template and submitted to the FBIP for dissemination via the SANBI portal and EoL where appropriate.
+Species information can be captured in MS Access or Excel format, or on the Word template and submitted to the FBIP for dissemination via the SANBI portal.
 Headings / content categories and the Word template are available from the FBIP on request or on the FBIP website.
+The Encyclopedia of Life species pages can be used as a guide for compilation of species data.